What is Sexual Harassment under Wyoming Law?

-The law of the state of Wyoming defines sexual harassment as conduct that is unwelcome, and encompasses both physical and verbal advances.
-Some types of sexual harassment that are most commonly committed by an employer include exchanging favoritism for sexual favors, the creation of a hostile work environment of a sexual nature, and sexual advances.
+The law of the state of Wyoming defines sexual harassment as conduct that is unwelcome, and encompasses both physical and verbal actions.
+Some forms of sexual harassment that are most commonly committed by an employer include exchanging favoritism for sexual favors, the creation of a hostile work environment of a sexual nature, and sexual advances.

 How does Wyoming Law Prohibit Sexual Harassment?

-First, employers who are located in Laramie can be required to create and visibly post company policies regulating sexual conduct.
-These policies may include contact information for an employee to report sexual harassment, the procedure for handling such claims, and the corrective measures for when a claim is proven.
+First, employers who are located in Laramie can be required to implement and visibly post company policies regulating sexual conduct.
+These policies may include contact information for an employee to report sexual harassment, the process for handling such claims, and the corrective measures for when a claim is proven.

 How can a Wyoming attorney help?

-Investigating and proving a sexual harassment claim might be difficult without consulting someone with expertise in the relevant laws.
-The federal agencies that handle initial claims of sexual harassment are often understaffed and overworked.
-Accordingly, hiring a lawyer in Laramie might be the best way to ensure that your claim is filed within the deadlines specified by Wyoming for sexual harassment matters.
+Investigating and establishing a sexual harassment claim might be difficult without consulting someone with expertise in the relevant laws.
+The federal agencies that handle initial claims of sexual harassment are frequently understaffed and overworked.
+Therefore, hiring a lawyer in Laramie may be the ideal way to ensure that your claim is filed within the deadlines specified by Wyoming for sexual harassment matters.